Best Headphones Under 30 Dollars

 Generally, for as long as I’ve had mp3 players, I’ve had iPods.
-Which may be a questionable decision in itself [the only non-iPod I’ve owned was a 2GB Samsung model to tide me over when my second-gen Mini experienced an alarming software error which caused its contents to be replaced by Aerosmith’s back catalogue], but it’s always been fun replacing the stock earphones with more exciting models.
+Which may be a questionable decision in itself (the only non-iPod I’ve owned was a 2GB Samsung model to tide me over when my second-generation Mini experienced an alarming software error which caused its contents to be replaced by Aerosmith’s back catalog), but it’s always been fun replacing the stock earphones with more exciting models.
 As much as I live and breathe music, I really only use my iPod while walking and as a result, headphones for it have never really factored heavily into my budget.
 Accordingly, none of the models I’ve purchased has cost over US$30.00.

 Skullcandy Riot – RRP US$19.99